 17) Turn-in to the Office of Graduate Programs

 Turn-in Date is defined as the date on which the signed Signature Page and the archival copy of the thesis or dissertation are accepted by the Office of Graduate Programs.
 Acceptance by the Office of Graduate Programs of the completed and signed thesis or dissertation by the announced Turn-in deadline is required for graduation.

 Signed ETD Access Form for submission to Scholarship Repository of Florida Institute of Technology.
 Advisor signature is required.

-During your appointment, OGP staff will compare your uploaded archival version to all formatting comments previously communicated, ensuring that all corrections have been made satisfactorily.
-Theses and dissertations that do not conform to the required format will not be accepted.
+One electronic copy of your final document emailed to Monica DeFelice-Robinson (firstname.lastname@example.org).
+OGP staff will compare your uploaded archival version to all formatting comments previously communicated, ensuring that all corrections have been made satisfactorily.
+Theses and Dissertations that do not conform to the required format will not be accepted.